leonardocarlas/Energy-Consumption-BLO/README.md

 TO DO LIST:

-- implement an dynamic allocation of the memory
-- a method to free the instance
+- a method to free all the instance
-- the readings of all the tables and finishing the instance for the customers
+- import cplex